Ja-Crispy/journey-genie/README.md

 ## Usage

 1. Start a new chat or select an existing conversation
-2. Tell JourneyGenie about your travel plans
+2. Tell JourneyGenie about your desired destination and travel plans
-3. Set your budget, travel dates, and preferences
+3. Set your budget, travel dates, and preferences using the intuitive controls
-4. Ask for recommendations or specific itinerary details
+4. Ask for specific recommendations or general travel advice
-5. View your generated itinerary and attractions on the map
+5. View your personalized itinerary with day-by-day activities
+6. Explore your destination and attractions on the interactive map
-6. Download your itinerary as a PDF for offline reference
+7. Download your complete itinerary as a PDF for offline reference

 ## Project Structure

+- `/src`
-- `/src/components` - React components
+  - `/components` - Reusable React components
-- `/src/contexts` - Context providers for state management
+  - `/contexts` - Context providers for state management
-- `/src/pages` - Page components for routing
+  - `/pages` - Main application pages
-- `/src/utils` - Utility functions
+  - `/utils` - Utility functions for PDF generation and API integrations
-- `/src/hooks` - Custom React hooks
+  - `/hooks` - Custom React hooks
+  - `/lib` - Shared utilities and helper functions

 ## Security

-This project addresses known security vulnerabilities:
+This project implements several security measures:
-- esbuild is maintained at version 0.25.0 or higher to prevent unauthorized access to the development server
+- Environment variables for API key protection
+- Client-side API key validation
-- Regular dependency updates are performed to mitigate security risks
+- Regular dependency updates for security patches
+- Input sanitization for user-provided content
+- Secure PDF generation without external dependencies

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License